-Tax-free U.S. Savings Bond interest -- You must usually pay tax on the interest earned on U.S. Savings Bonds.
-However, if you cash in savings bonds for qualified education expenses, you don't have to pay tax on the interest if you meet all requirements.
+- Tax-free U.S. Savings Bond interest -- Usually, you must pay tax on the interest earned on U.S. Savings Bonds.
+However, if you cash in savings bonds for qualified education expenses, you don't have to pay tax on the interest.

 To learn more, see U.S. Savings Bonds Interest Exclusion.

-Employer-provided educational assistance -- You can receive educational assistance benefits from your employer under an educational assistance program.
-If you do, you can exclude up to $5,250 of those benefits each year.
-So, you don't have to include the benefits on your return.
+- Employer-provided educational assistance -- Some employers offer benefits for school.
+If you receive these, you can exclude up to $5,250 of the benefits each year.
+So, you don't have to include them on your return.